 As a result, we thought this through in excruciating detail.
-All of the test managers and PMs from each team had developed a complete plan to support the new file formats in old products and deliver product updates to existing products, even using internet downloads.
-This did not solve the physics problem that we could not make the new features of Office96 show up in Office 95 or Office 4.3, but we could ease the pain and prevent people from being unable to open files they received over email.
+All of the test managers and PMs from each team had developed a complete plan to support the new file formats in old products and deliver product updates to existing products, even using the novel approach of internet downloads.
+This did not solve the physics problem that we could not make the new features of Office96 show up in Office 95 or Office 4.3, but we could ease the pain and prevent people from being unable to open files they received due to the growing use of email.

 This was a rare crisis for the team and a good learning experience to the degree that foisting incompatible files across a corporation could be called a learning experience.
 As an organization this did bring us into the modern, Office-focused world in two ways.
 First, the crisis created a new muscle, which was driving change to core behavior across all the products.
 That had to happen.
 It was the first of what could be called suite-first problem-solving and coordination.

 Second, this was such a pain for every team that it served to be an early dose of the enterprise business and what would be different for the team.
 The needs of enterprise customers became paramount as we moved to future releases, and the solutions to those needs were addressed across the entire team.